 7. Push Yourself With More Incline

 Plodding along at the same incline level is a pretty quick way to become bored with your treadmill workouts.
-Instead, try playing with the incline level and push your body more.
-By changing how your body is engaged, your mind can stay more honed into what you are doing.
+Instead, access your personalized workout with an iFit personal trainer and have them adjust the incline for you.
+By changing how your body is engaged and challenging yourself with iFit workouts, your mind can stay more honed into what you are doing.